lmanul/recipe-realm/README.md

 all ASCII characters.
 But they allow for short URLs and are trivial to generate.

-## Ideas for improvements
+## Ideas for improvements (a.k.a.
+"Gotta draw the line somewhere")

 * Persist user data to a database
 * Better error handling when communication with server is unstable (retry, timeout, notify user)
 * Rename custom lists
 * Remove a recipe from a list from the recipe's details page
-* Better keyboard navigation (regardless of accessibility)
+* Better keyboard actions (regardless of accessibility)
 * Drag and drop items between lists
 * Drag and drop items within a list (change order)
 * "Other recipes like this" footer on recipe details page
 * Add new recipes
+* Regularly request updated data from the server, in case another client modifies things for a given account.

 ### Other missing pieces